Policies and Procedures

 - A purchaser may sell the space or spaces he owns back to the Association only at the discretion of the Association.
 The Association is under no obligation to repurchase a burial space.

-- If there are no heirs at law of an owner who cannot be located, the remaining space or spaces escheats to the Association after normal inquiry about any known relatives.
+- If the owner of a Certificate of Ownershipwho cannot be located after a period of ten (10) years, the space escheats to the Association after normal inquiry about any known relatives.

 Care of the Cemetery